 The Carboniferous period ended with a giant glaciation, ice age, centered on the south pole.
 With all that coal being formed carbon was removed from the atmosphere, which reduced the green house effect, and brought on glaciations, or ice ages.

 In the second half of the Permian the Therapsids evolved.
 Therapsids were thought to be warm blooded and mammals evolved from them.
-So from this point on the large land animals were warm blooded animals like ourselves and other mammals.
+So from this point on the large land animals were warm blooded animals like mammals including humans and dinosaurs including birds.

 More summaries of natural history, and other biology web pages can be found in the biology index.